Pants can mean iconic style

 - Trouser worn with a dress are a do.
 However, watch which dress length is on trend at the moment (short tunics vs. knee length or longer than this).

 - No matter how perfect your body is, anything that bulks out of the trousers waist band looks like you have a huge tummy and/or bum.
-(That’s why I hate blouses and shirts!)
+(That’s why I hate blouses and button-down shirts!)

 - When you wear skinnies with high boots, try to stay as close to the same color to not visually cut your legs in half.